Maria-Pia Victoria-Feser

 Maria-Pia Victoria-Feser (born 24 September 1965) is a Swiss statistician who develops methods for statistical inference with applications to research fields ranging from social, economics (econometrics) to experimental sciences (biostatistics).
-She is a professor in the Geneva School of Economics and Management, part of the University of Geneva, and was the founding dean of the school.
+She has been a professor in the Geneva School of Economics and Management until 2023, part of the University of Geneva, and was the founding dean of the school.
+She is now a professor in the Department of Statistics, part of the University of Bologna.

 Education and career

 Victoria-Feser earned a master's degree in econometrics from the University of Geneva in 1989.
 In 1993, she completed her Ph.D. at the University of Geneva, in econometrics and statistics.
 She received in 1995 the Latsis Foundation International Prize for her dissertation, Robust Methods for Personal Income Distribution Models (supervised by Elvezio Ronchetti).